The 5,000 Fingers of Dr. T.: Reception

+Hans Conried reflected on the film's box office failure in a 1970 interview with Leonard Maltin: "The picture never made its print money back.
+It was comparable only to Wilson as one of the great money-losers of all time; it would stop conversation for some years at any Hollywood social gathering."

+James Lowder reviewed The 5,000 Fingers of Dr. T. in White Wolf Inphobia #51 (Jan., 1995), rating it a 5 out of 5 and stated that "to make a film promoting diversity at the height of a national witch-hunt for nonconformists shows vision and courage.
+And it's a cool movie to boot.
+Don't miss it."

 21st century

+The film may have fared better over the years; as of 2025, it has an 83% positive Rotten Tomatoes rating.

 The home media releases of the film have spawned many new reviews.
 In 2001, Glenn Erickson wrote that the film was "another flop that has since gained the reputation of an artsy classic - a real cult film.
 It's colorful, energetic, and indeed can boast fine work by a cadre of talented Hollywoodians.
 But it's not very good."
 Later critics were more enthusiastic.
 In 2002, Peter Bradshaw said the film "has charm, a riotous imagination, and some very weird dream-like sets by production designer Rudolph Sternad and art director Cary Odell"; it's "surreal, disturbing, strong meat for young stomachs."
 In 2005, Violet Glaze of the Baltimore City Paper called the film "refreshingly tart and defiant for a children's film, its space-age-by-way-of-Caligari world parks right on the delicious side of creepy.
 Bring the kids, especially the smart ones."
 In 2008, Dennis Schwartz wrote that it was "probably the best children's fantasy film ever made by Hollywood—even if it's rambling."
+Jello Biafra named it his all-time favourite movie in a 2013 interview.

+The film has also inspired the name of an electronic duo, 5000 Fingers of Dr T, formed in Sydney, Australia in 1994.